 Developed by French plastic surgeons as a reliable and thorough form of explantation, the En Bloc procedure is performed by carefully removing the capsule and the implant together as a single, untouched unit.
 It was created as a way to remove ruptured silicone implants without further contaminating the body with silicone gel.

 Removing the capsule entirely ensures that the body doesn’t reabsorb a contaminated capsule, and the careful removal of the implant ensures that no other material is left behind.
 As a precautionary measure after the removal, Dr. Mussat might install a drain to further discourage the formation of another capsule and to help the breast regain its original shape.

-- Read our FAQs on insurance coverage for En Bloc breast implant removal.
+- Read our FAQs on insurance coverage for En Bloc breast implant removal in Chicago.

 Why the En Bloc Procedure?

 There are more than a few reasons why the En Bloc procedure is preferred by patients and the medical community.
 During your procedure, your surgeon will be able to repair muscle and tissue to restore the original contours of the breast.
 After the capsule and the implant are removed, your breast tissue and muscles should gradually settle back to its original position on the chest wall, and you should be left with breasts that look and feel natural.

 Frequently Asked Questions About En Bloc Breast Implant Removal

 How much does en bloc breast implant removal cost, and will my insurance cover it?

 Dr. Mussat will explain the cost of the procedure as part of her consultation and will help you understand whether insurance may cover all or part of the cost.
 For more information, read our FAQs on insurance coverage for en bloc breast implant removal.